-UAE FM Abdullah Bin Zayed says he will visit Israel soon
+UAE Foreign Minister says he will visit Israel soon, amid growing bilateral relationship

 The foreign minister of the United Arab Emirates, Abdullah bin Zayed Al-Nayhan, said on Wednesday that he would visit Israel soon, adding that his country was impressed with the growing bilateral relationship.